Ryder Cup 2018: Jim Furyk named US captain

 - 46-year-old played on nine US teams

-(CNN)He has played on nine US Ryder Cup teams and been an assistant to Davis Love, but now Jim Furyk will get his chance to lead the Americans against Europe in France in 2018.
+(CNN)He has played on nine US Ryder Cup teams and was an assistant to Davis Love last year, but now Jim Furyk will get his chance to lead the Americans against Europe in France in 2018.

 The 46-year-old has been named Love's successor for next year's matches against a European team led by Denmark's Thomas Bjorn on the outskirts of Paris.

-Furyk named Love as his first vice-captain for the biennial event at Le Golf National when he addressed a news conference Wednesday.
+Furyk in turn named Love as his first vice-captain for the biennial event at Le Golf National when he addressed a news conference Wednesday.

 "This is such an honor.
 I'm actually a little overwhelmed," Furyk told reporters at the PGA of America headquarters in Florida.